Skip to content

 Answer: Bruce Smith, with 200 career sacks.

-Why it stumps people: Reggie White (198) is what everyone reaches for.
-Smith played 19 seasons split between the Buffalo Bills and Washington, and his record has stood since 2003.
+Reach for a name and you’ll grab Reggie White (198).
+Close, but no. Smith played 19 seasons across the Buffalo Bills and Washington, and his mark has held since 2003.

 11. In what year was the first Super Bowl played?
 (Hard)